dart-lang/site-www/src/_guides/language/coming-from/swift-to-dart.md

 Dart also provides a code formatter, which can automatically format any Dart project when running `dart format` from the command line or through the IDE.
-At one time, Flutter provided a `flutter format` command, but that is deprecated.
-Use the `dart format` command instead.

 {{site.alert.secondary}}
   **Pro tip:** Dart supports optional trailing